nmetulev/sparse-example/README.md

 ## Running the sample
 1. First clone and run `npm install`.

-1. Package the app with `npm run dist`
+1. Package the app with `npm run package`

     > The sample uses electron-builder for packaging the app as msi, but everything should work for other types.